Estonia at the 1936 Summer Olympics

 Estonia competed at the 1936 Summer Olympics in Berlin, Germany.
 It was the nation's fifth consecutive appearance at the Games since 1920, and also the last time prior to World War II.
-As the country was, after 1940, occupied by the Soviet Union and Nazi Germany, the next time Estonia was able to participate in the Summer Olympics as an independent nation came only with the 1992 Summer Olympics.
+As the country was, after 1940, occupied by the Soviet Union, Nazi Germany, and the subsequent re-annexation by the Soviet Union, the next time Estonia was able to participate in the Summer Olympics as an independent nation came only with the 1992 Summer Olympics.